K–12 (film): Release

 On May 15, 2019, a first teaser was released.
 On May 22, 2019, a second teaser was released.
 On May 29, 2019, a third teaser was released revealing the release date.
 On June 17, 2019, during the MTV Movie Awards, a TV spot was released, containing a snippet of the song "Nurse's Office".
 On July 23, 2019, the official trailer was released, with a snippet of "Show and Tell" at the end of it.

 The film had its premiere in Los Angeles on September 3, 2019.
 Two days later, on September 5, 2019, it had its US-wide premiere in New York City at the AMC Empire 25, being shown in select theaters at the same time all around the country.
 It was officially released on September 6, 2019, through VOD, and saw a home video release in a DVD that is packaged with some releases of the CD of the album released the same day.
 Martinez also released the film on her YouTube channel for free, then briefly making it so only YouTube Premium members can watch it that way, before reverting it back to free.
-The release of the film on her YouTube channel was the #2 on Trending the day of its release.
+The release of the film on her YouTube channel was #2 on Trending the day of its release and have over 100 million views.